Discover how to become a notary in Texas. This guide gives you actionable steps and advice to start your career.

 Eligibility Requirements to Become a Notary in Texas

-Before becoming a notary in Texas, applicants must meet specific eligibility requirements set by the state to ensure they can uphold the responsibilities of the position.
+Before becoming a notary in Texas, applicants must meet specific eligibility requirements set by the state to ensure they can uphold the position’s responsibilities.

-• Applicants must be legal residents of Texas.
-This means you need to reside within the state, as notary duties are bound by Texas law and regulations.
+- Residency Requirement: Applicants must be legal residents of Texas.
+This means you must reside within the state, as notary duties are bound by Texas law and regulations.

-• Individuals applying to become a notary must not have any felony convictions or have committed crimes involving moral turpitude.
-Moral turpitude generally refers to actions that are considered to be contrary to community standards of justice, honesty, or good morals.
-This requirement helps maintain the integrity of the notary position.
+- Criminal Record: Individuals applying to become a notary must not have any felony convictions or have committed crimes involving moral turpitude.

 By meeting these requirements, applicants demonstrate that they are fit to handle the duties and responsibilities that come with being a notary in Texas.